St Patrick's Athletic F.C.: Stephen O'Donnell reign & FAI Cup win (August 2019 – December 2021)

-Tim Clancy era (December 2021 – Present)
+Tim Clancy spell (December 2021 – May 2023)

-On 2 December 2021, just 4 days after the club's 2021 FAI Cup Final win, it was announced that Tim Clancy had joined the club on a 2 year contract to replace the outgoing Stephen O'Donnell, whose controversial departure to Dundalk had yet to be confirmed amid a legal battle between the clubs.
+On 2 December 2021, just 4 days after the club's 2021 FAI Cup Final win, it was announced that Tim Clancy had joined the club on a 2-year contract to replace the outgoing Stephen O'Donnell, whose controversial departure to Dundalk had yet to be confirmed amid a legal battle between the clubs.
 In late December 2021 a High Court action was filed against O'Donnell by the club.

-On 26 January 2022, it was announced that the club had sold academy graduate James Abankwah to Italian Serie A side Udinese for an undisclosed fee believed to a record fee paid for a League of Ireland player, in the region of €800,000 plus add ons.
+On 26 January 2022, it was announced that the club had sold academy graduate James Abankwah to Italian Serie A side Udinese for an undisclosed fee believed to a record fee paid for a League of Ireland player, in the region of €800,000 plus add-ons.

 On 2 May 2022, it was announced that the clubs would enter the 2022–23 UEFA Europa Conference League at the Second Qualifying round, rather than the First, following UEFA's decision to ban Russian clubs from competing in their competitions for the season.

 Clancy's first taste of managing in European football came with a 1–1 draw at home to Slovenian side NŠ Mura.
 The second leg saw his side advance 6–5 on penalties following a 0–0 draw after extra time.
 The next round saw Pat's beat Bulgarian side CSKA Sofia 1–0 away before suffering the heartache of a 2–0 loss in the second leg at Tallaght Stadium following a controversial late penalty.
+On 2 May 2023, Clancy departed the club by mutual consent with this side in 7th place, 13 games into the 2023 season.
+Assistant manager Jon Daly took charge of the team on an interim basis.